sofiajaramillo/DMS-code/2021-04-14-Squirrels.md

 # Advanced Stuff

-After implementing my members code, I worked on adding the other features.
+After implementing my members' code, I worked on adding the other features.
 I added a quick fullscreen option, I fixed the player lives since they weren't working, I made it so that a new squirrel could appear after 120 frames, and I added two buttons to toggle between two different speeds for the enemies.
 I also tried adding a button to reset the game, in case the random location/sizes of the enemies don't seem favorable.

 Obviously, some of these are a bit iffy, or not working how I want it to work exactly, but I think they do their job well, especially considering my contraints.